Electron correlations in Mn$_x$Ga$_{1-x}$As as seen by resonant electron spectroscopy and dynamical mean field theory: Methods

-The effective impurity problem arising in LDA+DMFT has been solved through exact diagonalisation (ED) method, as described in Ref.~\onlinecite{thunstrom_ed}.
-The fermionic bath interacting with the atomic impurity has been approximated by means of 22 auxiliary bath sites: 18 bath sites were coupled to the strongly hybridizing Mn t$_{2g}$ states, while only 4 bath sites were coupled to the weakly hybridizing Mn e$_g$ states.
-Notice that the full diagonalisation of a model containing a total of 32 states (22 bath sites plus 10 atomic orbitals) is already extremely demanding from the computational point of view, due to the fact that full temperature dependence is considered \cite{thunstrom_ed}.
-Finally we should mention that all the calculations have been made for the paramagnetic phase at $\text{T}=400 \text{ K}$ and using 1200 fermionic Matsubara frequencies.
-The double counting problem has been considered in the fully localized limit (FLL) \cite{kotliar06rmp78:865,*held07ap56:829}.
+The effective impurity problem arising in LDA+DMFT has been solved through exact diagonalisation (ED) method, as described in Ref.~\onlinecite{thunstrom12prl109:186401}.
+The fermionic bath interacting with the atomic impurity has been approximated by means of 22 auxiliary bath spin-orbitals: 18 bath states were coupled to the strongly hybridizing Mn t$_{2g}$ states, while only 4 bath states were coupled to the weakly hybridizing Mn e$_g$ states.
+All the calculations have been made for the paramagnetic phase at $\text{T}=400 \text{ K}$ and using 1200 fermionic Matsubara frequencies, and double counting problem has been considered in the fully localized limit (FLL) \cite{kotliar06rmp78:865,held07ap56:829}.
+Finally in the calculation of the hole densities we have considered only the atoms included in one supercell and their multiplicity, consistently with our physical modeling and previous literature~\cite{sandratskii04prb69:195203}.